Complete your undergraduate degree and your law degree in six years instead of seven; your senior year serves as your first year in law school.

 Currently there are no minimum or maximum number of students per year.
 We seek to enroll all students who are qualified and sincerely interested in this accelerated program.

-Upon successful completion of your first year of law study, the credits earned will be counted toward the JD degree and as elective credits sufficient to complete the University’s requirements for the bachelor’s degree.
+Upon successful completion of your first year of law study, the credits earned will be counted toward the JD degree and as elective credits sufficient to complete your undergraduate university’s requirements for the bachelor’s degree.
 Your first year law grades will not be included with your university grades in calculating your undergraduate grade point average.

-If, for whatever reason, you elect to withdraw from the law program or if you fail to complete successfully the first year of law school, you may return without reapplication to the university for completion of your bachelor’s degree.
+If, for whatever reason, you elect to withdraw from the law program or if you fail to complete successfully the first year of law school, you may return without reapplication to your undergraduate university for completion of your bachelor’s degree.

-Students attending the 3+3 Program at Mason may apply for financial aid.
-If deemed eligible to receive financial aid, during the first three years of the Program, students will receive financial assistance in the amounts for an undergraduate student.
-Once the student is officially accepted in the law school, the student will receive financial aid at the graduate aid levels.
-If you need additional information, please contact the Office of Student Financial Aid at Mason at 703-993-2353 or visit the Office's website at firstname.lastname@example.org.
+Students participating in a 3+3 Program may apply for financial aid.
+If deemed eligible to receive financial aid, during the first three years of the program, students work with the undergraduate financial aid office and will receive financial assistance in the amounts appropriate for an undergraduate student.
+Once the student is officially accepted in the law school, the student will receive financial aid at the graduate aid levels and will work with the law school’s financial aid office.

 Once you begin law school, you will be a professional student at George Mason, and you will pay the tuition and fees of the law school.